This piece was originally posted on Bulldog Reporter.

 These contrasting approaches have paid off in audience engagement.
 While Denny’s and IHOP have somewhat similar follower counts—380K and 300K, respectively—Denny’s engagement is more than an order of magnitude higher.
 People are into it, and it shows.

 Twitter today isn’t all corporate news, coopted hashtags, and press releases.
 It’s still a place for off-the-cuff sharing and once in a while, something genuinely funny.

-At the end of day, when you unplug and listen closely to the next ‘greatest generation,’ one truth is crystal clear—Millennials’ appetite for genuine connection is unwavering.
+At the end of the day, when you unplug and listen closely to the next ‘greatest generation,’ one truth is crystal clear—Millennials’ appetite for genuine connection is unwavering.

 Millennials buy from people, not corporations.
-Here, we have a platform where corporations can act like people, and a corporation that is actually letting its own people be themselves.
+Here, we have a platform where corporations can act like people and a corporation that is actually letting its own people be themselves.
 Sounds like a recipe for success to this Millennial.

 And for the question of authenticity?
 Well, you just have to own your history, your offering, and your identity.
 Grease and all.